antonrh/anydi/docs/usage.md

 assert container.resolve(str) == "Hello, world!"
 ```

 Alternatively, you can use the provider decorator to register a provider function.
-The decorator takes care of registering the provider with `PyxDI`.
+The decorator takes care of registering the provider with `Container`.

 ```python
 from pyxdi import Container